New Zealand Book Awards for Children and Young Adults

-The New Zealand Book Awards for Children and Young Adults are a series of literary awards presented annually to recognise excellence in children and young adult's literature in New Zealand.
-The awards began in 1982 as the New Zealand Government Publishing Awards, and have had several title changes until the present one in 2015, including New Zealand Children's Book Awards. they are administered by the New Zealand Book Awards Trust and carry prize money of NZ$7,500.
+The New Zealand Book Awards for Children and Young Adults are a series of literary awards presented annually to recognise excellence in children's and young adult's literature in New Zealand.
+The awards were founded in 1982, and have had several title changes until the present title was introduced in 2015.
+In 2016 the awards were merged with the LIANZA children's book awards.
+As of 2023 the awards are administered by the New Zealand Book Awards Trust and each category award carries prize money of NZ$7,500.

 History

 The awards began in 1982, as the New Zealand Government Publishing Awards, with two categories, Children's Book of the Year and Picture Book of the Year.
 A non-fiction award was presented in 1986, but not in 1987 or 1988, the final years of this incarnation of the awards.

-No awards were presented in 1989, but in 1990, Unilever New Zealand (then the New Zealand manufacturer of Aim toothpaste) restarted them as the AIM Children's Book Awards. with the two categories, Fiction, and Picture Book.
+No awards were presented in 1989.
+In 1990, Unilever New Zealand (then the New Zealand manufacturer of Aim toothpaste) restarted the awards as the AIM Children's Book Awards.
+There were two categories at that time, Fiction and Picture Book.
 Second and third prizes were originally awarded, though these were replaced with honour awards in 1993, presented at the judges' discretion.
 More categories were added over time: Best First Book in 1992 (not presented 1994–5); Non-Fiction in 1993, when Fiction was split into two categories (Senior Fiction and Junior Fiction); and AIM Book of the Year in 1995.

 In 1997, the awards became the New Zealand Post Children's Book Awards, and another new category was added, the New Zealand Post Children's Choice award.

-In 2004, the Senior Fiction category was renamed to Young Adult Fiction and the name changed to New Zealand Post Book Awards for Children and Young Adults.
+In 2004, the Senior Fiction category was renamed to Young Adult Fiction and the name of the awards changed to New Zealand Post Book Awards for Children and Young Adults.

-In April 2013 the award's name was changed to honour the late New Zealand children's author Margaret Mahy, and became known as the New Zealand Post Margaret Mahy Book of the Year awards.

-The awards were in 2015 changed to the New Zealand Book Awards for Children and Young Adults and were administered by Booksellers New Zealand, an industry organisation, and presented at the end of a 10-day festival organised by the New Zealand Book Council each May.
+In 2015 the title of the awards changed to the New Zealand Book Awards for Children and Young Adults.
+At this time the awards were administered by Booksellers New Zealand, an industry organisation, and were presented at the end of a 10-day festival organised by the New Zealand Book Council each May.